-If you’re planning to visit Barbados, try to peel yourself away from the idyllic beaches to explore some of the island’s lesser known areas and also enjoy the country as the local Bajans do.
+On your trip to Barbados, try to peel yourself away from the idyllic beaches to explore some of the island’s lesser-known areas and also enjoy the country as the local Bajans do.

-Here are 10 things that you shouldn’t miss on your next trip to Barbados.
+Here are 10 things you won’t want to miss on your trip to Barbados.

 1. Hit Up A Barbecue

 Bajans love their grills and the smokey aroma of grilled meats and spicy sauces can be smelled wafting all over the island, especially on weekends.
 Just follow your nose to one of the many roadside or beachside barbecues and taste some of the nation’s best food.

 This is one of the things to do in Barbados that you won’t likely find on other lists, but it’s the best way to meet locals and enjoy some traditional barbecued meats.
 When we were in Barbados, we always hit up the roadside places, and the food was always delicious.

 A couple of barbecues to try include the Sunday Lunch at Crystal Waters, where you can join the older crowd and enjoy live music and a healthy portion of barbecued lamb, chicken or fish with lots of sides.

 Also, if you don’t mind travelling a little way for your meal, head to St. George and just up the hill from the Cheffette Restaurant, you’ll find Belly Full Barbecue, arguably the most friendly and flavourful food stand on the island.
 We ate here numerous times and loved it.

 Side of the road BBQs are one of the top places to visit in Barbados — don’t miss out!